 Who is PrEP for?

-PrEP is recommended for people who are considered at risk of getting HIV.
-You are at risk if you:
+Daily PrEP is recommended for people who are considered at risk of getting HIV.
+You may be at risk if you:

 - Are a man (cis or trans) who has anal sex with other men and does not always use a condom

 - Have a heterosexual partner who has HIV and you want to have a baby